qqqstuv/Programming-Problems/review_c/REVIEW_C.md

 Do:
 - Fibonacci number: Done
 - Questions on pointers, Had to multiply the string by a number and store the repeated string(result) in another string.
 Eg, str = "dog", result="dogdogodog".
+Done
 - Remove a number in a LinkedList
 - Binary Search Tree
 - Bit Manipulation (check bookmark)